-Founded in 1997, the British manufacturer Radical Sportscars has produced a series of small, rear-engine, lightweight, tube-frame open-cockpit sports-racing cars.
+Founded in 1997, the British manufacturer Radical Sportscars produces small, rear-engine, lightweight, tube-frame open-cockpit sports-racing cars.
 The use of motorcycle engines helps keep the cars light and nimble.

 The 2.6-liter Powertec RPA, which boasts a rev limit of 10,500 rpm, is a V8 based on the four-cylinder Suzuki GXXR1300 architecture.
 A pair of twin-cam, four-valve, four-cylinder Suzuki cylinder heads and blocks are installed at a 72-degree angle on a purpose-built billet crankshaft and custom-cast light alloy dry-sump crankcase.
 Appropriate accessories are added and the result is a very compact, lightweight, engine.
 The output from this powerful and surprisingly economical engine is transmitted through an AP racing clutch to a six-speed Quaife sequential transaxle with torque-biased limited slip.